Opportunity to Maximize Margins in the Fluid World of Fashion Retail

-Markdown optimization is the application of optimizing of reduction in the selling price by recommending best timing and depth of markdowns taking into account each product’s shelf-life, stock levels, current pricing, lifecycle and seasonality trends for the purpose of decreasing the excess inventory.
+Markdown optimization is the application of recommending the best timing and depth of price reductions taking into account each product’s shelf-life, stock levels, current pricing, lifecycle, and seasonality trends for the purpose of decreasing excess inventory.

 The very first goal of markdown optimization in retail is to clear excess and unused inventory.
-Retailers apply markdown optimization methods to have an optimal inventory in line with consumer demand.
-Fluctuating product lifecycles, seasonal demand, various assortments, varieties of the customer base, new stores, price competition and any other factors that may change after the initial decision-making point are made the need of markdown optimization much more crucial.
+Retailers apply markdown optimization methods to have optimal inventory in line with consumer demand.
+Fluctuating product lifecycles, seasonal demand, various assortments, variety of the customer base, new stores, price competition, and any other factors that may change after the initial decision-making point make the need for markdown optimization crucial.

-A successfully implemented markdown optimization generates significant additional values to your business like an increase in revenues, fattened margins, better sales conversions, and optimal inventory.
-However, many retailers face difficulties in the phase of implementation because of the difficulties in determining the markdown levels, timing and selecting the right products for markdown.
+A successfully implemented markdown optimization generates significant additional value to your business such as a rise in revenues, increased margins, better sales conversions, and optimal inventory.
+However, many retailers face difficulties in implementation because of the challenges in determining the markdown levels, timing, and selecting the right products for markdown.